KazutoKiritoKirigaya/styling-myanimelist-exports/README.md

 ## Usage

 1. [Export your MyAnimeList](http://myanimelist.net/panel.php?go=export) from MyAnimeList.net as an XML file.
 Save it as `myanimelist.xml` in the same directory as the Python script.
+If `myanimelist.xml` already exists, or for some reason you want to use a different file name, you can change the file name in the Python script.

 2. Run the Python script `main.py`: